CluckeyMcCormick/Lab2TestRepo/README.md

 I had to branch, don't you see!
 It was a requirement for the lab!
 I did it!
 Me!
 *Perry Mason Theme begins to play as cops escort me from the courtroom.*

+I'm trying to force a conflict for educational purposes!